-Based on the presented SYSTEMATICA we will now describe the current state of our intelligent systems hypothesis called ALIS (Autonomous Learning and Interaction System) and discuss its characteristics.
+Based on SYSTEMATICA we will now describe the architecture and elements of ALIS.
 ALIS represents an incrementally integrated system including visual and auditory saliency, proto-object based vision and interactive learning, object dependent autonomous behavior generation, whole body motion and self collision avoidance on the humanoid robot ASIMO.
-The elements of the overall architecture are arranged in hierarchical units that produce the overall observable behavior, see figure 2.
+The elements of the overall architecture are arranged in hierarchical units that produce the overall observable behavior, see Figure 6.
+The corresponding areas from PISA are auditory and visual perception, presence, movements and behaviors.

-The first unit with dynamics D_1 is the whole body motion control of the robot, including a basic conflict resolution for different target commands and a self collision avoidance of the robot's body.
+The first unit with dynamics D_1 is the whole body motion control of the robot, including a basic conflict resolution for different target commands and a self collision avoidance of the robot's body as described in section 3.
 It receives the current robot posture as sensory data.
 The top-down information $T{n,1}$ providable to the unit is in the form of targets for the right and left hand respectively, the head and the walking.
 Any other unit can provide such kind of targets.
 Without top-down information, the robot is standing in a rest position with a predefined posture at a predefined position.
 The posture and the position are controlled, i.e. if the top-down information is switched off, the robot walks back to the predefined home position while compensating for external disturbances.
 The behavior subspace B_1 comprises target reaching motions including the whole body while avoiding self collisions.
 The subspace B_1^S is spanned by variables controlling the choice of the respective actuator group: mainly the gaze, the hands and the body's position and orientation in 3D.
 The subspace B_1^L comprises the area that is covered by walking and that can be reached by both hands.
 Many different kinds of semantics Z_j can be attributed to those motions like "pointing", "pushing", "poking" and "approaching" etc. The representation R_1 used and provided is a copy of the overall posture of the robot.
-Details of the task space based whole body motion control can be found in [15].
 Unit 1 provides motor commands M_1 to the different joints of the robot and establishes the body control level many other units can incrementally build upon.
 It unloads much of the tedious control from higher level units.

-The second unit with D_2 comprises a visual saliency computation based on contrast measures for different cues and gaze selection.
-Based on the incoming image, visually salient locations in the current field of view are computed and fixated by providing gaze target positions as top-down information $T{2,1}$ to unit 1.
-The spatial component $S_2^L(X)$ of the sensory space comprises the field of view covered by the moving cameras.
+The second unit with D_2 comprises a visual saliency computation based on contrast measures for different cues and gaze selection as partially described in section 4.
+Based on the incoming image, visually salient locations in the current field of view are computed and fixated by providing gaze target positions as topdown information $T{2,1}$ to unit 1.
+The spatial component $S_2^L(X)$ of the sensory space comprises the field of view covered by the cameras.